Skip to main content

 Where to from here?

-• If you think your child may have schizophrenia, call an early psychosis intervention (EPI) program.
+• You can also call the early psychosis intervention (EPI) program in your region directly to make a self-referral.
 There is a list of all the programs in BC at the BC Early Psychosis Intervention Program website.
-EPI programs are made for young people, and help them get quick access to treatment services.
+EPI programs are made for young people and help them get quick access to treatment services.

-• If there is no early psychosis intervention program in your area, then call 811 to ask for the number of your local mental health team.
-They can also help you.
+• If there is no early psychosis intervention program in your area and you do not have access to a primary care provider, then call 811 to ask for the number of your local mental health team or to find out how to connect to the intake process for local mental health and substance use services

 • B.C.
 Schizophrenia Society offers support groups and resources for families affected by schizophrenia.
 Visit their website or call 1-888-888-0029 to speak to a Regional Educator near you.